pmbanugo/heroku-review-app-actions/README.md

 - api-key (required): Your Heroku API key
 - pipeline-id (required): The id of the pipeline to deploy the review app to.
 - region (optional): The region to deploy to.
 For example `eu` or `us`.
 Default: `eu`
 - stack (optional): The Heroku stack to deploy and build with e.g heroku-18.
-Default: `heroku-20`
+Default: `heroku-20`.
+If the input `use-app-json` is `true`, the stack will be determined by what's in `app.json`, and if not present, the default on Heroku will be used.
+- use-app-json (optional): Set up the initial build using the `app.json` in the root directory.
+Default: `false`.

 ## What's next?